carloskiki/asm-feature-extraction/draft.md

 T1 desc: Evaluation of the baselines and our method on cross optimization retrieval with a pool size of 1000.
 All functions are compiled for the arm architecture using gcc with the optimization levels specified for each column.
 Our method uses the gemini-2.5-flash model for the best trade-off between efficiency and performance.
+Three examples are provided with our prompt.

 ### Clone Search with Different Architectures